farirpgs/fari-games/public/documents/fari-rpgs/dash.md

 ## Your Rolling Tables

 Consider adding rolling tables for the things you consider important in your world.
-Rolling tables help in two-way.
+Rolling tables help in two way.
 First, they help put a focus on what is significant in the game.
 Second, they help facilitate sessions for when the players are in doubt about where the story should go next.
 You could include tables for things like items, locations, allies, enemies, complications, missions, etc.

 ## Other Guidelines